RSE-Sheffield/RSE-Sheffield.github.io/_posts/2019-11-01-best-practice.md

 ##### Version Control
 If you write code, then there are so many reasons to learn version control and to make your work open source.
 Having only recently learned to use [git](https://git-scm.com/) and [GitHub](https://github.com/) for version control myself, it has been a total game-changer in the way that I write code, allowing me to write more collaboratively and accountably.
 Version control allows you to safely add functionality to your code, whilst protecting the main development branch. **Note**: `git` can and *should* be used locally for version control, not just for sharing code to GitHub or for collaboration.
 When developing code just for yoruself on your local machine, you can use branching as a mechanism for developing new features.

-##### Open Source Development
+##### Make your software open source
 Ultimately, when you release your code, being open source (maybe using a platform like [GitLab](https://gitlab.com/) or [GitHub](https://github.com/)) will allow people to use your code more easily and help to solve problems, extending the reach of your coding project and facilitating future collaboration.
+Open source softwareis that for which the original source code is made freely available and may be redistributed and modified.
+As such, this aligns well with what we expect much of research to be: ie open to be learned from, developed upon, reproduced, tested and so on.

 Link: [**The Turing Way** page on version control](https://the-turing-way.netlify.com/version_control/version_control.html)